 If you’re ready to start your own business and make it your sole source of income then trading as a Limited Company will see you keep more of your earnings.

 With the impending changes to IR35 legislation, it is now up to the end client to decide your IR35 status.
 While there will be rules in place to stop blanket decisions being made about contractors’ status’, you may want to switch to an Umbrella Company for certain contracts if you are worried about your IR35 status.
 However, If you are genuinely working outside of IR35, then you can continue to do so as a Limited Company.

 Unsure what this all means?
 Read our IR35 Guide for a better understanding.
-For more information on IR35 we recommend speaking with a specialist contractor accountant who can give you tailored advice to ensure you’re getting the most of out contracting.
+For more information on IR35 guidance, we recommend speaking with a specialist contractor accountant who can give you tailored advice to ensure you’re getting the most out of contracting.